RayTheNoob/website/pages/rayPong/rayPong.md

 ---
 ## How to run
 RayPong is made in [LÖVE](https://love2d.org/)  and can be played by downloading LÖVE and opening the RayPong.love file in it.
-If you are on Linux and have LÖVE installed, run `love filepath/RayPong.love` or `filepath/love\ exactable filepath/RayPong.love`.
+If you are on Linux and have LÖVE installed, run `love filepath/RayPong.love` or `filepath/love\ executable filepath/RayPong.love`.
 There should also be builds for web browser and MacOS.